matigastirami/luckyapp-challenge/README.md

 `docker-compose up --build -d`

 ## Testing
 Tests are not currently running in the container so make sure you execute `npm install` before proceeding with the next steps.
+Also, make sure both `postgres` and `redis` containers are running.

 ### E2E tests
 `npm run test:e2e`